AikidoSec/github-actions-workflow/README.md

 - `fail-on-timeout`: Determines wether the workflow should respond with `FAILED` in case the scans timed out after 2 minutes.
 - `fail-on-dependency-scan`: Determines wether Aikido should block on new dependency issues (CVEs).
 - `fail-on-sast-scan`: Determines wether Aikido should block on new SAST issues.
 This is available in all [paid plans](https://www.aikido.dev/pricing).
+- `fail-on-iac-scan`: Determines wether Aikido should block on new Infrastructure as Code issues.
+This is available in all [paid plans](https://www.aikido.dev/pricing).

 ## Contributing